 1. If the proposed program is directly related to an identified low productivity program, discuss how the fiscal resources (including faculty, administration, library resources and general operating expenses) may be redistributed to this program.

-The Department of Music is not designated a low-productivity program.
+This is not a low-productivity program.

 P. Adequacy of Distance Education Programs (as outlined in COMAR 13B.02.03.22)

 1. Provide affirmation and any appropriate evidence that the institution is eligible to provide Distance Education.